Structure of the

 Research methods and design: This section should cover the following elements:

-Study design: Provide an outline of the study design used.
+Research approach & Study design: Provide an outline of the study design used.

 Study population and sampling strategy: Detail the study population, including any inclusion or exclusion criteria.
 Specify the intended sample size, along with your sample size calculation or rationale.
 Explain the sampling strategy and describe in practical terms how it was implemented.